SSDiver2112/SwapSelection/README.md

 ---------------------------------------

-Quickly swap two groups of selected text by taking advantage of the Multi-Selection capability in Visual Studio 2017 version 15.8 or newer.
+Quickly swap two groups of selected text by taking advantage of the Multi-Selection capability in Visual Studio 2022.

 See the [change log](CHANGELOG.md) for changes and road map.